Burgundy with Andrew Murray

 7 Days, 6 Nights

-With you on this 7-day adventure is Andrew Murray, an award-winning California winemaker with a passion for pinot noir and an even greater penchant for Burgundy wines.
-He’s here to bring the story of Burgundy winemaking to life and celebrate the incredible French terroir as we taste our way through one of the world’s most iconic food and wine regions.
+With you on this weeklong adventure is Andrew Murray, the award-winning California winemaker with a passion for pinot noir and an even greater penchant for Burgundy’s wines.
+He’s here to bring the story of Burgundian winemaking to life and celebrate the incredible French terroir as we taste our way through one of the world’s most iconic food and wine regions.

 If you love fine wine and cuisine, this trip is for you.
 We’ll meet with top winemakers, producers, and chefs who define the art of French winemaking and cuisine, and explore the finer details of Burgundy in a way few other travelers can.